TechbeeAT/jtxBoard/README.md

 # jtx Board

 ## Get the most out of journals, notes & tasks
-Elevate the power of the iCalendar standard to the next level, use the potential of the combination of journals (VJournal), notes (VJournal) and tasks (VTodo) out of one app and use DAVx5 to synchronize your entries with the CalDAV-server of your choice (coming soon)!
+Elevate the power of the iCalendar standard to the next level, use the potential of the combination of journals (VJournal), notes (VJournal) and tasks (VTodo) out of one app and use DAVx5 to synchronize your entries with the CalDAV-server of your choice!

 ### iCal standard compliant
 Using the iCal standard ensures compatibility and interoparability with other apps and services independent of a dedicated provider or infrastructure.
 Journals and Notes are compliant to the definition of the VJOURNAL component, Tasks are compliant to the VTODO component.
 Future features will also include import and export functionalities to and from .ics files :-)